 The Thomas More College of Liberal Arts was founded to provide a solid education in the liberal arts, a Catholic education for students of all faiths, united in the quest for what is true, good, and beautiful.
 It pursues this mission by seeking wisdom and sharing it joyfully with the world.

 Thus, the College affirms and enriches the age-old tradition, inherited from Greco-Roman civilization, of studying the humanities through the masterworks of Classical and Christian civilization.
 It holds with equal conviction that the path to Wisdom is best found with the good companions of the Catholic intellectual tradition—the Fathers and Doctors of the Church, whose lives were dedicated to understanding and living according to the Word of God.
-In pursuing its mission, the College does not neglect the desires and insights of those from other cultures and other ages, which strive to answer the greatest questions of Man’s existence.
-All mankind has been created to know the highest truths and discover happiness in its final end.
-The search, marked strongly by the desire for God and knowledge of metaphysical truth, is only sustained when men and women live according to both the classical and theological virtues.
+In pursuing its mission, the College does not neglect the desires and insights of those from other cultures and other ages, which strive to answer the greatest questions of mankind’s existence.
+All men have been created to know the highest truths and discover happiness in their final end.
+The search, marked strongly by the desire for God and knowledge of metaphysical truth, is only sustained when men and women live according to both the classical and the theological virtues.
 Thus, the Board of Trustees is committed to supporting the moral as well as the intellectual life of the College community, and so, in the words of its patron, St. Thomas More, it seeks to establish, govern, and sustain a Catholic academic community in which “learning is joined with virtue.”

 As a participant in the Catholic Church’s educational mission, Thomas More College binds itself to the magisterial teachings of the Church, communion with Her authentic hierarchy, and fidelity to Petrine authority.